-Nation Media Group PLC is in compliance with the provisions of the Capital Markets Act- Code of Corporate Governance Practices for Issuers of Securities to the Public, 2015.
-Over one third of the Board of Directors are independent and non-executive directors.
+Nation Media Group PLC is in compliance with the provisions of the Capital Markets Act- Code of Corporate Governance Practices for Issuers committee which has Mr. D. Aluanga, Mr. W. of Securities to the Public, 2015.
+Over one third Mwangi, Mrs. S. Hassan and Mr. S. Gitagama as of the Board of Directors are independent and non-executive directors.
 The membership of the various board committees is listed above.